Header graphics: Explain that stuff

 If our eyes could detect super-energetic forms of radiation such as X rays, looking at our friends would be an altogether more surreal experience: we'd be able to see straight through their skin and watch their bones jiggling about underneath!
 Perhaps it's fortunate that we don't have that kind of ability—but we can still enjoy the benefits of using X rays all the same: they're hugely important in medicine, scientific research, astronomy, and industry.
 Let's take a closer look at what X rays are, how they work, and how we make them!

-Photo: X rays are easy to study and store as digital photographs on computer screens.
-Photo by Kasey Zickmund courtesy of U.S. Air Force and Defense Imagery.
+Photo: Once X rays had to be treated like old-fashioned photographs.
+Now, they're as easy to study and store as digital photographs on computer screens.
+Photo by Kasey Zickmund courtesy of U.S. Air Force.

 What are X rays?